All posts

 Step 4 — Create a per-run alias

 Aliases prevent test runs from seeing each other’s emails.
-Each alias is a unique address on your shared inbox; it expires automatically after the TTL.
+Each alias is a unique tagged address on your shared inbox.
+It expires and cleans up automatically after the TTL.

 let alias: Awaited<ReturnType<typeof mf.inboxes.createAlias>>;